Vertical subdivision

 Subdivision Certificate

-Stratum subdivisions must have a subdivision certificate.
+Stratum subdivisions must have a completed Subdivision Certificate.

 Residue lots